Feature Availability Version 3.0 or above

 - Windows desktop or a Linux or Mac OS machine.
 You do not need server class machine for Local Agent.

 - 8 GB RAM

-- Windows, Linux or Mac Operating System.
-For Linux machines, make sure it has GUI or desktop environment enabled.
+- If you are using Linux Operating System for agent, make sure it has GUI or Desktop environment enabled.